Great Country Farms

 U-pick at Great Country Farms

 Nestled away in Bluemont, Virginia is an awesome place called Great Country Farms.
 If you are looking for a fun day out with your family and friends, I would recommend checking them out.
 I have gone twice this season: once to pick apples and once to pick pumpkins.
 Great Country Farms is a 200 acre working farm and offers produce and the farm experience to its customers.
+By investing in visits to this farm, you’re allowing them to maintain their career and invest in essential equipment, such as these Fastline Tractors, to enable them to continue their work and open the place up to the public!

 They are open everyday from 9-5 for U-pick apples and pumpkins, with the Farm Market open from 9-6.
 Weekday Admission is $8/child and $10/adult.
 Weekend Admission is $10/child & $12/adult for the full Fall Pumpkin Harvest Festival of fun!